 The judge will evaluate exhibitors on poultry knowledge, handling techniques and preparation of exhibit.
-Contest will run immediately prior to judging of production and breed classes .
 It is mandatory for all 4-H Poultry exhibitors to participate in showmanship, regardless of having won "Champion Showman" or "Master Showman" in the past.
 Exhibitors failing to participate in Showmanship will not be allowed to compete in confirmation classes.
-The top two showmen from each age group will in compete for Champion Poultry Showman.
+The top two showmen from each age group will compete for Champion Poultry Showman.
 The Champion Poultry Showman will compete in the "4-H Master Showman of the Fair" competition to be held at the end of the week.